kitihounel/momodev/readme.md

 ## Create User
-Create a `.env` file in the root directory with your primary subscription key then run `node build/createuser.js`.
+Create a `.env` file in the root directory with your primary subscription key then run `node build/createUser.js`.
 The API user and key generated will then be printed in the console.

 You can  append the result to your `.env` file if the script was successful.
-An `update-env.sh` script is provided for that.
-Here is its content.
+An `update-user.sh` script is provided for that.

 ## Get Authorization Token
 To generate authorization token, use the `update-token.sh` script.